shashkovdanil/clean-publish/README.md

 ## How it works

-`clean-publish` command copies project files (excluding configuration files) to a temporary folder, removes the extra from package.json, and calls npm publish on the temporary folder.
+`clean-publish` command copies project files (excluding configuration files) to a temporary folder, removes the extra and development script from `package.json`, and calls `npm publish` on the temporary folder.

 **Simple example:**

-Before clean:
+- Before clean:

 ```
 node_modules